kerfaiyass54/realtime-chatapp/README.md

-# realtime-chatapp
+# Realtime chatting application

 ## 🚀 Overview
-Welcome to `realtime-chatapp`, a real-time chat application built with JavaScript, React, and Next.js.
+Welcome to this project, a real-time chat application built with JavaScript, React, and Next.js.
 This project leverages Pusher for real-time messaging and Sentiment analysis to provide a dynamic and engaging user experience.
-Whether you're a developer looking to build a chat application or a user seeking a seamless communication tool, `realtime-chatapp` is designed to meet your needs.
+Whether you're a developer looking to build a chat application or a user seeking a seamless communication tool, it is designed to meet your needs.

 ### Key Features
 - **Real-time Messaging**: Instant communication with Pusher.